 Here Are a few more Things to Consider before you get Ready to Play with your Clay.

 Wearing Long Nails

 You can have long nails, except they may get in the way and mess up your clay when throwing on the wheel.
 If you keep your nails long, you may be limited to slab building and miss out on the fun of throwing.
 It’s the same as playing the guitar or rock climbing, you must use the tips of your fingers.
 You can still have nice nails.
 However, they should be short.

 If you can’t let go of your acrylic nails or long natural nails, you could try these alternatives first.
 Try using a sponge on the inside and your knuckle on the outside to pull up the clay.
 Or use only your knuckles when pulling up the clay.
 Using a sponge on both sides may also work.

 Keeping your Hair up and away from your Face

 Wearing an old hat or a headscarf around your hair would work also.
 If you go with a headscarf that ties in the back, make sure the ends are not too long, they may hang down too far and get in your way.
-The fewer distractions, the better when you are learning to throw on the wheel.
+The fewer distractions, the better when you’re leaning over the wheel.